-Head halters for dogs, commonly sold as the Gentle Leader, Halti or Snoot Loop, are devices that fit over a dog’s nose and neck.
-The halters are not to be mistaken for a muzzle, but they are a walking device that gives more control than a collar or harness.
+Head halters for dogs, such as the Gentle Leader, Halti or Snoot Loop, are devices that fit over a dog’s nose and neck.
+Not to be mistaken for a muzzle, they are a walking device that gives more control than a collar or harness.
 The basic premise of a halter is: Where the head goes, the body will follow.
-Head halters fit similarly to a halter on a horse; the leash attaches just under the mouth.
+Like a halter on a horse, the leash attaches under the mouth.
 There may be some similarity between the head halter tightening on the muzzle and a mother dog correcting her puppies by putting her mouth over their nose.
-Head halters are beneficial training tools, but there is also the possibility for misuse.
-For this reason, involving a professional, starting with your veterinarian, is always recommended to see if the head halter is the right fit for your dog.
+Head halters can be great training tools, but there is also the possibility for misuse.
+We recommend consulting your veterinarian to see if the head halter is the right fit for your dog.

 Right for Some Situations